vorlie/IotaPlayer/README.md

 ## Configuration

 You can configure Iota Player via the in-app **Settings** menu.
-These settings are stored in `config.json`.
+These settings are stored in a config file in your user configuration directory:

+- **Linux/macOS:** `~/.config/IotaPlayer/config.json`
+- **Windows:** `%APPDATA%\IotaPlayer\config.json`

 The file is created automatically with default values if it doesn't exist.

 ### `config.json` Example